rmavis/cms/local/specs/readme.md

 The `content_path`, `public_path`, and `view_file` methods are optional.
 If they are not specified in the spec, then they will be inherited from the Template/Field that the Spec specifies as its `type`.

-The Spec can contain instance methods.
-When the object (a Page, Field, etc) is built from the Spec, the object will `extend` the Spec, thereby inheriting those instance methods.
+All this said, the Spec can contain instance methods.
+When the object (a Template, Field, etc) is built from the Spec, the object will `extend` the Spec, thereby inheriting those instance methods.

 ## Fields